Riouken/cTab/README.md

   The other variant is a larger representation of the same TAD, but in an interactive mode and *you will lose your vehicle controls* while open.
   Overall the TAD has been modelled to have a similar look to the TAD found in the DCS A-10C module.
   All friendly aircraft icons are replaced with a little circle attached symbol that has a small line attached to it, representing the current orientation of that vehicle.
-  When in one of the pilot seats of an aircraft, press 'IF_Main' to open or close the small TAD.
+  When in one of the pilot seats of an aircraft, press `IF_Main` to open or close the small TAD.
 Use the new `Zoom_In` and `Zoom_Out` keys to zoom the small TAD. `IF_Secondary` opens the large TAD.
 * Addition of userconfig for key bindings
   This frees up the previously used `UserAction12`.
 * Addition of vehicle arrays to userconfig (server side) to define vehicles equipped with on-board FBCB2 or TAD The lists will be read by the server and distributed to all clients.
 It can also be overridden by mission makers.
 * cTab now closes when exiting a vehicle or when the player is killed
+* Fixed helmet error when selected on tablet for the first time
+* Added artillery and mortar symbols
+* The increase / decrease font function now actually resizes the fonts (in addition to the symbols as before)
-* Performance improvements and bug fixes
+* General performance improvements and bug fixes